 I was talking to Lisa, a friend of mine, about the way I work with parents to take the stress out of mealtimes.
 I mentioned Ellyn Satter’s Division of Resonsibilty.
 I was telling her that when you follow the Division of Responsibility, you offer the same food to all the family, including one food that you know your fussy eater will eat such as bread or rice or pasta.
 She told me that she was a very fussy eater as a child and that her mother catered to her fussiness.
 Her mother added an egg to her bottles of milk as she wouldn’t eat eggs, she prepared her more or less the same...Read More

 Many parents I see are worried that their child doesn’t eat any vegetables.
 Maybe this concern is because we hear so much from health professionals and in the media about how good vegetables are for us.
 They help prevent certain cancers, increase our immunity, and provide important nutrients.
 It’s easy to get caught up in the pressure that you feel from all these health messages.
 It’s important to know that it is common for young children not to like vegetables, so your child is not alone, even though it might look like every other child likes their veges.
 So what can you do?
 Firstly relax –...Read More

 Why stop milk from a bottle?
-From birth to about one year of age, infants develop from needing to be fed on demand to needing to have a feeding routine.
-From about one year of age, they cope best having a routine and knowing what is going to happen in their day.
+From birth to about one year of age, infants develop from being fed on demand to having a structured mealtime routine.
+From about one year of age, they cope best having a routine and knowing what is going to happen throughout their day.
 As far as feeding goes, this means having five to six defined mealtimes each day.
 At this stage it is appropriate for toddlers to be drinking from a cup rather than a bottle.
 Milk becomes part of a meal not a meal in itself.
 It is important to remember that milk is a food, not just a drink to quench thirst.
-A 250ml bottle of milk...Read More
+A 250ml bottle...Read More